How to account for legal settlements without creating a tax nightmare

 Contingency-fee accounting requires careful attention, as large settlements can significantly affect taxable income.
 A $500,000 settlement arriving in December creates different tax implications than the same settlement arriving in January.
 Work with your accountant to understand timing strategies within appropriate bounds.

+Process lien payments, cost recovery, and client distribution in sequence: each with a trust debit and a credit confirming the ledger is reduced.
+After all four disbursements, the client ledger should show zero.
 Proper documentation protects you during audits and bar reviews.
 Every dollar that moves through your trust account on a settlement needs a clear paper trail.

 Lien payments should be processed promptly and documented thoroughly: